My friend’s answer to Shakespeare’s question, “What dreams may come when we shed this mortal coil?” follows:

 We have free will.
 Satan exists.
 Adam Sinned.
 And the perfect relationship with God was broken.
 Adam chose self-reliance & self-gratification over God’s Providence & Guidance.
 Satan sows seed of discontent between our needs and the expectations of our wants.
 Our wants are “Plus-One” whatever we have, never fulfilled, always in excess of our daily bread.
 Satan whispers that only self-reliance can satisfy our wants.
 Satan’s lies are illusions – Hollowgrams of Happiness – and not the solutions they promise to be.

-We ignore the Toxins of Sin, because we enjoy its Perfume – Like 99% of Rat Poison is attractive to the rat.
+So, we ignore the Toxins of Sin, because we enjoy its Perfume – Like 99% of Rat Poison is attractive to the rat.

 Thus, there are the only 2 choices.
 There is no middle ground.